Cannedfood/WonkyWidgets/Readme.md

 You can build it with [premake5](https://github.com/premake/premake-core/wiki) **or, preferably**, integrate it with your own build system:
 You just have to build all the source files in `src/` and link with [glfw3](http://www.glfw.org).

-If you do not want the dependency to glfw3 or you don't use the libraries' Window class you can define `WIDGET_NO_WINDOWS`.
-This definition only affects source files and therefore only has to be defined when building the library, not for all of your projects.
+Don't like the dependency on glfw?
+Define `WIDGET_NO_WINDOWS` when building the library.
+You don't have to add the define to projects that use the library, it only affects source files.

+List of preprocessor definitions:
+- `WIDGET_NO_WINDOWS`: Disable the Window class.
+(Also removes the dependency on glfw3.)
+- `WIDGET_ULTRA_VERBOSE`: Print a trace of all widget function calls to stdout while running

 ## Minimal how to